 Saboteurs do whatever they can to negatively affect the efficiency of the workplace.
 They may break equipment, falsify reports, or pit team members against each other with the intent to slow down production.

 Actions such as these are a form of unregulated negative responses on the part of the saboteurs, who focus on retaliation by bringing chaos into the culture through dramatic events, reaction-getting tactics, and blaming others for their own poor choices.

-They see their expressions of anger as a form of justice, and use them to control the environment in which they work.
+They see their expressions of anger as a form of justice and use them to control the environment in which they work.
 They intimidate other employees and undermine managers.
-In fact, in many cases they are managers.
+In fact, in many cases, they are managers.

-As an example, one of our client companies had a manager whose behavior did not fit the company’s core values.
+For example, one of our client companies had a manager whose behavior did not fit the company’s core values.
 An employee went to the manager (saboteur in this case) and expressed concern directly to the manager about her behavior.
 Needless to say, the employee’s difficult conversation was met with hostility and threats.

 The employee kindly suggested they have someone facilitate their conversation.

 “If you go over my head,” the manager told the employee, “you can expect not to be here tomorrow.”
 The manager was a saboteur going against everything the company stood for and intimidated into silencing any employee who tried to stop her.